V-Rajasekar/README/Java/OCJP11/Part-I/Chapter11-Modules.md

 ```

 - _**Duplicate requires Statements**_

-* Java doesn't allow you to repat the same module in a requires clause.
+- Java doesn't allow you to repeat the same module in a requires clause.

 ```java
 module bad.module {
    requires zoo.animal.talks;
    requires transitive zoo.animal.talks;
 }
 ```

 - **provides, uses, and opens**

  <p> The provides keyword specifies that a class provides an implementation of a service. </p>

   `provides zoo.staff.ZooApi with zoo.staff.ZooImpl`<br>